Wimpie-ccc/script.service.bluray_iso_utils/README.md

 ### BIUinfo.xml file structure
 This file is used to link the dummy video with the correct playlist on the blu-ray disc.

 It is a .xml file.
-The root element is <directorydetails>, and each video is contained in a <video> element.
+The root element is "<directorydetails>", and each video is contained in a "<video>" element.

 The video element has an attribute "filename=myvideofile", where myvideofile the name of the dummy video is.
 This is required, without it won't work.